Kronka/Lego-StarWarsII-patch/README.md

 I would like to try to fix it, but I need the help of society.
 So far we have a small debug that records the crash address.
 Researches:
 - My friend had a game crash on the first mission in the cutscene.
 There is a problem in the amd driver in the file nvd3dum.dll , at 0x5E0A61BC (EXCEPTION_ACCESS_VIOLATION)
 - I caught a game crash once at 0x5481CA (qmemcpy, 0x0 nullptr)

+## How to install its small debugger? ##
+d3d9.dll put it in the folder with the game (where LegoStarWarsII.exe )